jershbytes/ansible-template/README.md

 ## 📚 Notes

 - The `.venv/` folder is created locally and ignored by git
-- You can modify `requirements.txt` or `requirements.yml` to add Python or Ansible Galaxy dependencies
+- You can modify `pyproject.toml` or `requirements.yml` to add Python or Ansible Galaxy dependencies

 ## 🧩 Collections Installed